JakubLansky11/Data-analyst-project---covid/README.md

 Data downloaded by SQL via MariaDB from database.
 Vizualisation by Power BI.

-Data also analysed by Python (Pandas).
+Data also analysed by Python (not completed yet).

 Data in csv files (countries_covid_pandas - statistics of countries, weather_pandas - information about weather in different countries).

+Project was done to show how to do data analyses by SQL, Power BI and also Python.